Websites can make you money. Like, a lot.

 Website copywriting is, essentially, all of the writing that goes on your website.
 It’s everything from headings to body text to what gets written on buttons, and it’s the thing that persuades your audience to take action on your website (the design is there to catch their attention and make it logistically easy for the action to occur).

-Most website designers do not provide copywriting services – and if they do, I recommend asking for specific copywriting samples if they’re not obvious from browsing their portfolio.
+Most website designers do not provide copywriting services (it's not their job!) – and if they do, I recommend asking for specific copywriting samples if they’re not obvious from browsing their portfolio.
 Highly qualified website designers aren’t necessarily qualified copywriters, and vice versa.

-If your website designer doesn’t provide copywriting services, I recommend asking the following questions:
+If your website designer doesn’t provide copywriting services, ask them:

 Curious about what's typically included in website copywriting services?
 Click here to view my packages!